Insomniac Games: Marvel's Spider-Man game series (2018–present)

 Marvel's Spider-Man is a series of action-adventure games based on the comic book superhero Spider-Man.
 Players play as Peter Parker in Marvel's Spider-Man (2018), and as Miles Morales in Marvel's Spider-Man: Miles Morales (2020).
 The studio released Marvel's Spider-Man for the PlayStation 4 on September 7, 2018.
 The game received widespread positive acclaim from various critics.
 Since its release, the game has sold over 9 million physical and digital units worldwide by November 2018, increasing to 13.2 million copies by August 2019, making it one of the best-selling PlayStation 4 games.
 The game was remastered for the Ultimate Edition of Spider-Man: Miles Morales as Spider-Man Remastered for the PlayStation 5 in November 2020.
 The remaster was also released as a standalone title for Microsoft Windows on August 12, 2022.

-A standalone spin-off title in the series, Marvel's Spider-Man: Miles Morales was first revealed at the 2020 PS5 Future of Gaming event on June 11, 2020.
+A standalone spin-off title in the series, Marvel's Spider-Man: Miles Morales, was first revealed at the 2020 PS5 Future of Gaming event on June 11, 2020.
 The title released for PlayStation 4 and PlayStation 5.
 It was released starting November 12, 2020 alongside the release of the PlayStation 5.
 It was released for Microsoft Windows in fall 2022.

-In September 2021, Insomniac announced a full sequel to Marvel's Spider-Man titled Marvel's Spider-Man 2 (2023), and Marvel's Wolverine, a standalone game set in the same universe and based on the Marvel Comics character of the same name, both for PlayStation 5.
+On October 20, 2023, Insomniac released Marvel's Spider-Man 2 (2023), which will be followed by Marvel's Wolverine, a standalone game set in the same universe and based on the Marvel Comics character of the same name, both for PlayStation 5.